GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CompressibleSinglePhaseFluid.rst

 This model represents a compressible single-phase fluid with constant compressibility and pressure-dependent viscosity.
-For thermal simulations, the model density and viscosity have a temperature dependency expressed as a constant thermal expansion coefficient.
+For thermal simulations, fluid density and viscosity are temperature-dependent, governed by a constant thermal expansion coefficient.
 These assumptions are valid for slightly compressible fluids, such as water, and some types of oil with negligible amounts of dissolved gas.